kazabooboo/gizra.com/app/_posts/2016-09-07-og8-development-process.md

 1. Lower the barrier for site developers.
 They will have just a single page to see a bundle as related to OG

 Obviously, the more advanced features (such as multiple OG audience fields) remain in the code, so advanced developers can use them when needed.

+Excited?
+So are we!
+Come and [join us](https://github.com/Gizra/og), we have low hanging fruits issues you can start with, and you'll find yourself writing features and tests in no time!